All comparisonsNote-taking apps

 Joplin

-Notion fails first because database restructuring requires periodic redesign.
+Notion fails first because it requires periodic redesign before database restructuring.

 Verdict